valoran-M/Arrakis/CONTRIBUTING.md

 You can also contribute to [Arrakis Wiki](https://codeberg.org/Arrakis/arrakis/wiki).

+Issues and pull requests are also welcome on the [github mirror](https://github.com/valoran-M/Arrakis), but please consider doing them on the [main repository](https://codeberg.org/arrakis/arrakis) if possible.

 ## Contributing code

 Please keep in mind that Arrakis is distributed under the [`CeCILL 2.1 license`](./LICENSE),